kene111/FiledTest/README.md

 9) BaseCase.py: This file contains a common code used in all three test files.

 ### Other Files:
-1) .env.test: File used in setting the database for storing the data used in testing the api endpoints.
+1) .env.test: enviroment variable file used in setting the database for storing the data used in testing the api endpoints.
-2) .env: File used in setting the database for storing data.
+2) .env: enviroment variable file used in setting the database for storing data.

 ### Tech Stack:
 1) Flask